aaron-grau/curic/react/readings/store.md

 When `store.dispatch()` is called, the store passes its current `state`, along with the `action` being dispatched, to the `reducer`.
 The `reducer` function takes the two arguments (`state` and `action`) and returns the next `state`.
-You'll read more more on the `reducer` in the next reading, but for now, think of it as a Redux app's traffic cop, routing new information to its rightful place in the state.
+You'll read more on the `reducer` in the next reading, but for now, think of it as a Redux app's traffic cop, routing new information to its rightful place in the state.